April 21, 2022

 Lack of water scarcity affecting people in Kenya:

-Climate change is exacerbating the water crisis issue in Kenya.
-The country is facing a severe drought with 30% of its average rainfall.
-It is the worst short rain season in decades.
+Climate change is exacerbating the dire water crisis situation in Kenya.
+The country is currently grappling with a severe drought, which is a shocking 30% reduction in its average rainfall.
+This drought has earned the dubious distinction of being the worst short rain season experienced in decades.

 Story of Zenab Jule